The individual case view contains several key components, organized by purpose:

 Records: Data captured from Tines story runs, attached to the case as artifacts.
 These records can provide context and evidence for the case.

-UI locations to records and linked cases features within an individual case.
+The records and linked cases features within an individual case, showing where to view associated records and linked cases.

 Custom fields and metadata